General Conditions of Use

 9. Third-Party Data

-Snow Traces integrates data from third-party sources including:
+Snow Trace integrates data from third-party sources including:

-Snow Traces is not responsible for the accuracy, completeness, or availability of third-party data.
+Snow Trace is not responsible for the accuracy, completeness, or availability of third-party data.
 Each data source is governed by its own terms and licenses.

 10. Modifications

 These General Conditions of Use may be updated at any time without prior notice.
-Continued use of Snow Traces after modifications constitutes acceptance of the updated conditions.
+Continued use of Snow Trace after modifications constitutes acceptance of the updated conditions.
 We recommend reviewing this page periodically.

 11. Governing Law